Interstate 24: Illinois

 I-24 begins at exit 44 on I-57 in southern Williamson County, near the community of Pulleys Mill.
-The highway heads southeast into rural Johnson County, bypassing Goreville to the east.
+Running in a northwest–southeast alignment, the highway heads through rural Johnson County, bypassing Goreville to the east.
 It reaches an exit at Tunnel Hill Road, which serves Goreville and Tunnel Hill.
 The highway continues south to its next exit at US Route 45 (US 45) north of Vienna.
 It reaches its next exit at Illinois Route 146 (IL 146) in eastern Vienna.
 I-24 heads southeast from Vienna into Massac County.
 Its first exit in Massac County is at Big Bay Road, which serves the communities of Big Bay and New Columbia.
 I-24 continues southward, bypassing the community of Round Knob before entering Metropolis.
 The highway meets US 45 again in Metropolis and passes west of Fort Massac State Park.
-It leaves Metropolis and crosses the I-24 Bridge over the Ohio River.
+It leaves Metropolis and crosses the I-24 Bridge over the Ohio River, a 5,623 ft two-span tied-arch bridge.
 After that, it continues into Kentucky.